flyingmachine/brave-clojure-web/content/2-getting-started.md

 ---
-title: Getting Started
-link_title: Getting Started
+title: Running, Building, and The REPL
+link_title: Building, Running, and The REPL
 kind: documentation
 ---

-# Tools and Workflow
+# Building, Running, and The REPL

-In order to learn Clojure it makes sense to invest some time up front to get familiar with a set of tools and a workflow.
-This way you'll be able to focus just on the code and concepts you're trying to learn rather than struggling with problems with your Clojure development setup.
+In order to learn Clojure it makes sense to invest a small amount of time up front to get familiar with a quick, problem-free way to build and run Clojure programs.
+We'll also go over how to experiment with code within a running Clojure process using a REPL.
+The goal is to have a quick feedback loop where you can try some code, see what it does, and learn from the result.

 Below, we'll briefly introduce Clojure.
 Next, we'll cover Leiningen, the de-facto standard build tool for Clojure.
-Finally, we'll dive in to installing and setting up Emacs for Clojure development.
 By the end, you'll know how to do the following:

 * Create a new Clojure project with Leiningen
 * Build the project to create an executable jar file
 * Execute the jar file
 * Execute code in a Clojure REPL
-* Integrate a Clojure REPL with Emacs
-* Use Emacs productively to write Clojure

-But before we jump into all that fun stuff, a note on Emacs.
-You can, of course, use any editor you want.
-The primary reason I recommend Emacs, however, is that it offers tight integration with a Clojure REPL.
-This allows you to instantly try out your code as you write.
-That kind of tight feedback loop will be useful both when learning Clojure and, later, when writing real Clojure programs.
-If you don't follow the thorough Emacs instructions below, then it's still worthwhile to invest time in setting up your editor to work with a REPL.
-A secondary reason for using Emacs is that it's really great for working with any Lisp dialect; Emacs itself is written in a Lisp dialect called Emacs Lisp.

-OK, now that I've totally convinced you to use Emacs, let's get a brief overview of Clojure!

 ## First things first: What is Clojure?